NHanousek/0D-Tidal-Range/README.md

 	$g++ -std=c++11 main.cpp -o BarraCUDA.out

-(Use BarraCUDA.exe on Windows)
+(or BarraCUDA.exe on Windows)

 ### To Do:
 	- Improve documentation...
 	- Better example models.
-	- Develop ancillary services operation.

 ### Origins
-Based off Jingjings rebuild of Reza's 0D model, but in C++ as opposed to Fortran with the aim of making a modern built and stored project.
+Based off Jingjings rebuild of Reza's 0D model, but in C++ as opposed to Fortran with the aim of making a modern built and stored project - with maximum flexibility for the user.

 ### Notes:
   1. This model is mainly a learning project for me, testing the varius bits aong the way.
   2. Try to use the word 'scheme' not 'Barrage' or 'Lagoon'
+  3. This model was formerly known as BarraCUDA but use of CUDA in the model never occured and it felt like a bit of a silly name.

 ## Structure:
 ![0D model structure](https://github.com/NHanousek/0D-Tidal-Range/blob/master/Figures/0D-Model-Structure.png?raw=true)